Diabolocom-Research/HISI-interface/docs/CustomRealtimeASRWithoutOnlineWhisper.md

 The key to this integration is understanding that the server only depends on two specific protocols:

 1. **`ASRProcessor` Protocol**: This is the most important protocol.
 It defines the contract for any real-time processing engine.
 The server's `RealTimeASRHandler` interacts *only* with this interface to feed in audio and get back transcripts.
+You implement this to replace the `OnlineASRProcessor`.

 2. **`ModelLoader` Protocol**: This is a factory protocol.
 Its job is to know how to create an instance of your custom `ASRProcessor`.

-To integrate your system, you will need to provide your own concrete implementations of these two protocols.
+To integrate your system, you will need to provide your own concrete implementations of these two protocols, giving you complete control over the real-time processing pipeline.

 ## Integration Process